CPunch/gopenfusion/README.md

 ## Landwalker demo

-An implementation of a landwalker server is located in `server/`.
+An implementation of a landwalker server is located in `login/` && `shard/`.
 This includes a functional login server and a dummy shard (supporting the minimum amount of packets necessary).
-The DB implementation in `core/db/` matches the OpenFusion 1.4 SQLite tables, which the login server located in `server/` uses.
+The DB implementation in `core/db/` matches the OpenFusion 1.4 SQLite tables, which the login server uses.
 There's no support for NPCs nor other players, and is liable to softlock the client.

 ## Generating structures